 Q. I have a FV License from Fisheries Division (for sport fishing) and do I still have to comply with the small craft regulations?

 A. Yes, the FV License for sport or recreational fishing (where there are catch limitations) only applies to the act of fishing.
 It is there to manage fishing and ensure seasonal restrictions are complied with.
 Vessel will require Small Craft Safety Certificate and License from ADOMS.

 Q. I have a commercial FV Licence from Fisheries Division (no catch restrictions) with vessel solely engaged in commercial fishing and do I still need to comply with small pleasure craft regulations?

-A. No, vessels is exempted from the Small Craft Control Act 2015.
+A. No, vessel is exempted from the Small Craft Control Act 2015.